KesseNones/EcksDee-Programming-Language/README.md

 # The EcksDee Programming Language
-Created by Jesse A. Jones (KesseNones)
+Created by Jesse A. Jones (KesseNones) <br>
-Inspired by Forth
+Inspired by a Forth Dialect

 ## Introduction
-The EcksDee programming language started as an interpretor for a really simple Forth dialect in Programming Language Design.
+The EcksDee programming language started as an interpretor for a really simple Forth dialect in the Programming Language Design class I took at university.
 From there, I decided to make my own programming language once I learned the basics.
 I added variables, and changed function syntax lightly, making it officially its own programming language.
-Ever since more features have been added to make it even more distinct.
+Ever since, more features have been added to make it even more distinct.
 The main features of the language are detailed below in the Mechanics section.